Fethi-Hamdani/univ-project/Readme.md

-## Welcome to GitHub Pages
+## Welcome to our App Page

-You can use the [editor on GitHub](https://github.com/Fethi1/univ-project/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+this app is made for university students to help revise and prepare well for exams

 ### Markdown